-Project Services is a dedicated group of experienced professionals who provide project management services for renovations, renewals and modernizations of buildings and infrastructure.
-We are also responsible for the management, design and execution of alternative energy systems, such as the campus-wide Academic District Energy System (ADES) steam to hot water conversion project and the Bioenergy Research and Demonstration Facility (BRDF).
+Project Services is a dedicated group of experienced professionals who provide project management services for renovations, renewals and modernization of buildings and infrastructure ranging in size from $50,000 to $100 million dollars.
+This includes a variety of capital projects, which involve physical changes to the environment — whether above or below ground, inside or outside buildings, and accessibility and public realm.
+We are also responsible for managing the design, construction, and commissioning of alternative energy systems, such as the campus-wide Academic District Energy System (ADES) steam to hot water conversion project and the Bioenergy Research and Demonstration Facility (BRDF).

 What we do

-Our Client Web Portal is available as the means by which to access and review active and completed projects online.
+The Client web portal is available for clients to access and review active and completed projects online.
 Users will have access to project schedules, budgets, costs to date and relevant project documents.